wgheidrich/MaPa/README.md

 19
 ```

-MaPa supports the usual Python expression syntax, with a few additions:
+MaPa supports the usual Python expression syntax, with a few
+exceptions/additions:

 1. `^` may be used for powers instead of Python's `**`
 2. MaPa has a root operator `%` that works both in unary and in binary form: